 Taking other medicines

-monoamine oxidase inhibitors, medicines to treat depression and symptoms of Parkinson's disease
+monoamine oxidase inhibitors, a type of medicine used to treat depression

-digoxin (eg. Lanoxin), a medicine used to treat heart failure and fast irregular heart beats
+digoxin (a medicine used to treat heart conditions)

-flecainide (Tambocor, Flecatab), a medicine used to treat an irregular heart beat
+flecainide and sotalol, medicines used to treat a fast or irregular heart beat

 phenytoin (Dilantin), a medicine used to treat epilepsy